English women's football clubs in international competitions

 This is a compilation of the results of teams representing England at the official international competitions for European women's football clubs, that is, the former UEFA Women's Cup and its successor the UEFA Women's Champions League.

-England is one of four associations that have won the competition along with Germany, France, and Sweden,.
+England is one of five associations that have won the competition along with Spain, Germany, France, and Sweden.
 After completion of the 2024–25 edition England reached the top of the UEFA association rankings for the first time ever.
 For the 2026–27 edition England will have three qualification spots, two of which will enter the competition at the League phase.

 Season 2025/26 saw the addition of a secondary competition, the UEFA Women's Europa Cup.
 For its inaugural season, clubs from the top eight federations (including England) were not entered directly into this new competition but would enter if they were eliminated in the second or third round of Champions League qualifying.

+The season also saw the introduction of an intercontinental tournament, the FIFA Women's Champions Cup.
+The final stages for the inaugural tournament were held in London.